hhharrisonnn/discord-bot-v2/README.md

 ```

 ### Dependencies
-To get the dependencies, run this in /discord-bot-v2:
+To get the dependencies, run:
 ```
 npm install
 ```